What About Love (The Desert Rose Band song): Music video

 The song's music video was directed by Michael Merriman.
 It was shot in a courtyard in Santa Fe, New Mexico.
 The video was the only one to be created for a song on the Life Goes On album, where it became the band's final music video.
 The video achieved medium rotation on both Country Music Television and the Nashville Network.
 For the week ending August 1, 1993, the video reached No. 50 on the Country Music Television chart which listed the network's most-played clips.
 Jim Bessman, writing for Billboard, noting the video contained "spiritual overtones emphasizing the song's theme" and added, "The clip suggests the West Coast country sound that Desert Rose has always epitomized."

 Critical reception

 On its release, Larry Flick of Billboard wrote, "Love is an obstacle course here, but the picking and singing are smooth as silk."
 Lisa Smith of the Gavin Report commented, "The Desert Rose Band are back, with a new lineup but the same great sound.
 Chris Hillman, who wrote this song with frequent collaborator Steve Hill, gives 'What About Love' an intriguing, darkly optimistic tone."
-In a review of Life Goes On, Jim Washburn of the Los Angeles Times described "What About Love" as a "finely country number in the traditional Desert Rose Band mould".